[?] Subscribe To This Site

 Resist the "greeters" at the door of the stores who try to entice you to sign up for a card on the spot.

 It is difficult as these people are everywhere especially during a major holiday season.
+You walked in without the card ready to spend, so you don't need it now.
 Keep walking.

 Do not buy for yourself while out shopping for others.